 Only promote relevant offers

 The beauty of affiliate marketing is that you can match the blog post to a relevant offer.
 Ads, on the other hand, don’t let you do that.
-On a particular blog post, only promote products that match not only your blog niche but the topic of the article.
+On a particular blog post, only promote products that match your blog niche and the topic of the article.

-For example, I promote Bluehost on many of my blog posts.
+For example, I promote HostGator on many of my blog posts.
 But, it’s not something I’d promote on this post because the audience on this page already has a blog host.

 Don’t add too many links

-While it’s important to add affiliate links to your blog posts, where appropriate, don’t go overboard.
+While it’s important to add affiliate links to your blog posts, don’t go overboard where appropriate.
 You don’t need to fill up a blog post with a bunch of links.

 When I’m promoting a product, I make sure to add an affiliate link near the top of the article, again in the middle, and one more time in the end.